tw-in-js/twind/packages/preset-tailwind/README.md

 This preset can be configured with the following options:

-- `darkMode: 'media' | 'class' = 'media'` — whether to use dark mode media queries or class names

 - `enablePreflight: boolean = true` — whether to enable the [preflight](https://tailwindcss.com/docs/preflight)